Achievable logoAchievable logo

 • Enhanced venous return and end-diastolic volume

-These adaptations contribute to lower resting heart rate (bradycardia) and more efficient oxygen delivery to working muscles.
-Endurance training typically produces
+Together, these adaptations contribute to a lower resting heart rate (bradycardia) and more efficient oxygen delivery to working muscles.
+Endurance training typically produces eccentric left-ventricular hypertrophy, which is characterized by a larger chamber volume rather than concentric wall thickening.

 Physiological adaptations to aerobic endurance training